drtoothpaste/drtoothpaste/README.md

 Often imitated.
 Never duplicated.

-Wigle contributor and wardriver extraordinaire.
+[WiGLE](https://wigle.net/stats?pagestart=0&pageend=400&eventid=0&sort=discovered#personalstats) contributor and wardriver extraordinaire.
 Builder of SBC based mobile wardriving rigs.
 I will test your device in the harshest and most comprehensive manner, contact me for info.

 You gonna eat that?